 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE

-blockbridge-gp (default) csi.blockbridge.com Delete Immediate true 65m
+blockbridge-gp (default) csi.blockbridge.com Delete Immediate false 2m50s

-blockbridge-tls csi.blockbridge.com Delete Immediate false 65m
+blockbridge-tls csi.blockbridge.com Delete Immediate false 2m50s

 There are a variety of additional storage class configuration options available, including: